Emergency situations

 Talking about suicide can be hard, but it’s really important.
 Here’s how to start:

-1. Be direct but kind: Ask questions like, “How are you really feeling?” or “Are you thinking about hurting yourself?”
+1. Be direct but kind: ask, “Are you thinking about suicide?” or “How are you really feeling?”

-2. Listen carefully: Let them talk and don’t judge.
+2. Listen carefully: give them space to talk and don’t judge.
 Just listening can help a lot.

-3. Encourage help: Suggest they talk to a mental health professional and offer to help them connect with one.
+3. Encourage help: suggest professional support and offer to help them make contact.

-If they have a crisis or safety plan with Leeds and York Partnership Foundation Trust (LYPFT) you could help them to follow it and contact a mental health crisis team.
-If not, help them call NHS 111 and select the mental health option.
+If they have a crisis or safety plan (for example with Leeds and York Partnership Foundation Trust (LYPFT), encourage them to follow it.
+If not, help them call NHS 111 and choose the mental health option.
 Ideally, they should be aware of your call and willing to speak themselves.

 When to get more help